foundation/supercollider/README.md

 - **name** (String): the name of the adapter.
 These names are reserved and can't be used: `scss`, `js`, `title`, `description`, `fileName`.
 - **methods** (Object): an object with two functions: `parse` and `process`.

+### tree

+An array containing all of the processed data from the last time Supercollider ran.

 ### Super(options)

 Creates a standalone instance of Supercollider, with no adapters loaded by default.
 With the standalone instance, you can run any of the three steps in the process separately.